goToMain/libosdp/doc/index.rst

 Salient Features of LibOSDP
 ---------------------------

--  Supports secure channel communication (AES-128).
+  - Supports secure channel communication (AES-128)
--  Can be used to setup a PD or CP mode of operation.
+  - Can be used to setup a PD or CP mode of operation
--  Exposes a well defined contract though ``include/osdp.h``.
+  - Exposes a well defined contract though a single header file
+  - Cross-platform; runs on bare-metal, Linux, Mac, and even Windows
   - No run-time memory allocation.
-All memory is allocated at init-time.
+All memory is allocated at init-time
--  Well designed source code architecture.
+  - No external dependencies (for ease of cross compilation)
+  - Fully non-blocking, asynchronous design
+  - Provides Rust, Python3, and C++ bindings for the C library for faster integration into various development phases.
+  - Includes dozens of integration and unit tests which are incorporated in CI to ensure higher quality of releases.
+  - Built-in, sophisticated, debugging infrastructure and tools ([see][14]).

 Supported Commands and Replies
 ------------------------------